Goderr/Attendance-App/README.md

 3.  **Access the frontend:**
     Open your web browser and navigate to the address where the Flask application is running (e.g., `http://127.0.0.1:5000`).

+## Future Development

+This project is planned to be extended into a React Native mobile application, providing a native experience for attendance management.